 This page provides a quick overview on how we conduct our sampling.
-For more detailed information on our field procedures, please see Stream Sampling Protocols for the Environmental Monitoring and Trends Section.
-That publication lists the laboratory methods we use as well.
-You may also want to refer to the Manchester Laboratory web pages for more information about lab analyses.
+For more detailed information on our field procedures, please see Standard Operating Procedures for the Collection, Processing, and Analysis of Stream Samples.
+That document lists the laboratory methods we use as well.
+You may also want to refer to the Manchester Laboratory webpages for more information about lab analyses.

 |Monitored water quality constituents|